Compile code

 - CentOS Linux (similar to Red Hat Linux) with the Intel Fortran or GFortran compiler

 Other Windows and Linux platforms may not pose any problems, but it hasn't been tested officially yet.
-If you experience any problems on other Windows of Linux platforms, please describe the problem in the Compiling XBeach forum in the Discussion page and we will try to help you out.
+If you experience any problems on other Windows of Linux platforms, please describe the problem in the Compiling XBeach forum in the Forum page and we will try to help you out.
 Other compilers may pose problems and are not supported for now.

 Use the Intel Fortran compiler